nutsdb/nutsdb/docs/user_guides/iterator.md

 ### Range scans

-To scan over a range, we can use `RangeScan` function.
+To scan over a range, we can use `RangeScanEntries` function.
 For example：

 ```go
 if err := db.View(